 A person who is or has been a member, deputy for a member, or Director appointed under this Act is not personally liable for anything done or omitted in good faith, in, or in connection with the exercise or purported exercise of any power conferred, or the carrying out of any duty imposed, on the Board by this Act.

-18. General powers of the Board
+18. Functions and powers of Board

 (1) The Board —